pooja-varadarajan/Assignment-Hackthon/README.md

     * Upload an image.

     * Pre-process the image for the deep learning model.
-### Good to Have

-Dockerize the solution and deploy using docker-compose

     * Predict the class of the uploaded image using the pre-trained model.

     * View the predicted class label and probability.

 Justify the selection of the pre-trained model to the Hackthon panel.
 Briefly describe the dataset it was trained on, the architecture of the model, and the type of problem it was designed to solve.

 ### Good to Have